11 mins read

 On the other hand, without an accurate construction cost estimate, owners cannot determine whether a project is feasible within the allotted budget.

 Of course, estimating the cost of any project with absolute precision is impossible, and unforeseen reasons can always cause a project to fail.
 A skilled estimator will, however, account for as many factors as necessary to create the best possible estimate.
+Some of the considerations that go into successful construction cost estimating include:

 The Construction Estimation Process Explained

 To know how to do a cost estimate, you must understand the construction process.
-Here are the nine basic phases of a construction project:
+Here are the basic phases of a construction project:

-- Project Commissioning
+1. Project Commissioning

 In essence, commissioning is a verification process that guarantees the builder’s adherence to designing, constructing, and delivering projects in line with the owner’s specifications.
 Its initiation occurs early during construction and may last until up to one year of occupancy or use.
 The execution of this process relies on commissioning providers, which is usually an experienced building firm specialized in serving certain functions through proper management methods.

-- Determining Requirements
+2. Determining Requirements

 The initial and most significant stage of any project is pre-design or planning.
 This requires identifying a project’s requisites such as its function(s), projected expenditure, geographical location, and any legal requirements it must comply with.

-- Forming A Design Team
+3. Forming a Design Team

 To form a design team, the project owner hires an architect who will procure other expert consultants.
 The number of specialized consultants on board depends on the complexity and unique design requirements of the project – for example, those involving acoustics or hazardous materials may require more experts to ensure the design meets the requirements.
-While architects typically oversee and coordinate designing procedures, engineers also participate in some projects, such as Infrastructure and Civils industrial projects.
+While architects typically oversee and coordinate designing procedures, engineers also participate in some projects, such as infrastructure and civil industrial projects.

-- Structure Design
+4. Structure Design

 In the design process, architects first collaborate with owners to establish overall direction before working more closely with other members of the team.
 This progression involves moving from a schematic phase, where high-level designs are approved by owners, to a development phase focusing on construction specifics in collaboration with consultants.
 The last step is producing detailed drawings and specifications for contractors to follow during construction.

-- Bidding Process
+5. Bidding Process

 Upon finalization, the construction documents are made available for contractors who want to bid on the project.
 These bidding papers include guidance on how to submit proposals, a draft of the contract agreement, and financial and technical prerequisites required by contractors.
 These documents define what work will be done and provide grounds for estimating expenses during preparation.
 To ensure transparent and fair construction bid management, all contractors receive the same information.

-- Signing The Contract
+6. Signing the Contract

-After the selection process, the chosen contractor will proceed to execute a set of contract documents with the owner.
+After the bid tendering and selection process, the chosen contractor will proceed to execute a set of contract documents with the owner.
 These entail bidding papers that will function as an official agreement between both parties.
 The type of contract can follow various models, such as lump-sum or turnkey contracts (where contractors estimate a fixed amount for the total project cost and finalize it once design plans are almost done).

-- Construction Phase
+7. Construction Phase

 During this phase, the contractor is responsible for supervising construction work in accordance with the documents provided.
 To handle specialized aspects of this process such as plumbing or foundation work, general contractors often employ subcontractors for various scopes of tasks.
 During each stage of development, cost control measures are taken by the contractor to gauge actual expenses against projected costs and ensure profitability.

-- Close-Out
+8. Close-Out

 As the builder approaches the final stages of constructing a building, the contractor will request the architect to verify the near-complete status of the project.
 During this stage, the contractor provides the architect with a document known as the punch/snag list, which contains details of any incomplete work or corrections that must be done.
 If necessary, other incomplete items will be added to the punch list after the architect has inspected the structure.

-- Completion
+9. Completion

-Upon completion of all unfinished tasks as listed in the punch list, the architect conducts a final inspection to ensure that the contractor has followed construction plans and specifications accordingly.
+Upon completion of all unfinished tasks listed in the punch list, the architect conducts a final inspection to ensure that the contractor has followed construction plans and specifications accordingly.
 If the structure has been completed according to all specifications, the architect will issue an official certificate of final completion, confirming that the contractor may be paid in full.

-Levels Of Cost Estimation In Construction Projects
+Levels of Cost Estimation in Construction Projects

 There are different types of construction estimates that can occur throughout the construction process.
 These levels of estimates can differ depending on which stage of the project you are in.